 In our experience a lot of organizations hesitate in implementing training for supervisors because they consider that it “costs too much.”
 From our vantage point as an HR consulting practice, we can tell you from our experience that you can’t afford NOT to train supervisors today.
 To illustrate this point, a client of ours found us after having paid a $250,000 settlement demand with the Department of Labor.
 It was a classic case of “we didn’t know”, which cost the organization in not only financial loss but also the extraordinary amount of time it took the HR and leadership team to participate in the DOL’s investigation and audit.

 To provide supervisor and manager training, all it takes is first recognizing some of the behaviors that are causing organizational problems.
 This could be a lot of employee turnover, too many complaints to upper level leadership or HR, inventory shrinkage/theft, and generally low morale and a level of negativity and toxicity with employees.
-We often here “our employees who work for (supervisor name) just really seem to have an attitude problem”… Sometimes it is hard to put your finger on exactly what’s wrong, but that is where we come in.
+We often hear “our employees who work for (supervisor name) just really seem to have an attitude problem”… Sometimes it is hard to put your finger on exactly what’s wrong, but that is where we come in.
 We have a great deal of experience in this area, as we work with organizations of all sizes and across all industry sectors.
 We know the questions to ask to do a proper assessment, so we can then prescribe the right training solutions.

-One of our more popular, standard supervisor training programs we provide is our Contemporary Leadership: Driving Results & Managing Risk Program, which can be delivered in an instructor-led classroom format of six classes in a Learning Track format.
+One of our more popular, standard supervisor training programs we provide is our Contemporary Leadership: Driving Results & Managing Risk program which is essentially a “Supervision 101” program that provides the foundation necessary to lead employees effectively (drive results) while also ensuring legal compliance in daily supervision of team members (managing risk).
 Many of our clients create a quarterly learning track, which enables a team to attend training once per quarter, but then have the reinforcement of learning in the following quarter.
 Additionally, it enables spreading the cost out over multiple quarters.
-For more information about that program, please just click on the link for the program agenda.
+However, we have many different training options ranging from one-day programs to multi-day programs.